Christian Taylor, two-time Olympic triple jump champion, ruptures Achilles

-Christian Taylor, the 2012 and 2016 Olympic triple jump champion, ruptured an Achilles at a meet on Wednesday, according to the Instagram of his fiancée, Austrian hurdler Beate Schrott.
+Christian Taylor, the 2012 and 2016 Olympic triple jump champion, will miss the Tokyo Games after rupturing an Achilles at a meet on Wednesday, according to the Instagram of his fiancée, Austrian hurdler Beate Schrott.

+“I am disappointed to not be able to go for my third consecutive Olympic gold in Tokyo, but I will be back,” Taylor said in a statement Friday, according to NBC Sports’ Lewis Johnson.
+“I have 426 days until triple jump at Eugene 2022 [World Championships] and I am already setting my target on that podium.”

 Taylor, 30, pulled up after a takeoff for a triple jump at the Ostrava Golden Spike in the Czech Republic.
 He underwent surgery, according to Schrott’s Instagram.